 German Art of the 1980s from the Heliod Spiekermann Collection

 Over 25 years ago, Heliod Spiekermann began collecting art by her contemporaries, becoming a deeply involved, passionate, and acute observer especially of the rise of Cologne as an art center in the 1980s.
-Getting to know artists through extensive studio visits and as patients in her dentist’s chair, she has gathered a distinguished personal collection that provides an ideal starting point for looking back at the art of a decade currently undergoing renewed scrutiny and reevaluation.
+Getting to know artists through extensive studio visits and as patients in her dentist’s chair, she has gathered a distinguished personal collection which provides an ideal starting point for looking back at the art of a decade that is currently undergoing renewed scrutiny and reevaluation.

-This exhibition of generous loans presents five major paintings and sculptures by Georg Baselitz, Georg Herold, Albert Oehlen, and Rosemarie Trockel.
-The focus is strongly on the individual works, although these artists also stand for important tendencies of the 1980s: Baselitz for the revival of expressive, gestural art making marked by the persona of the artist; Oehlen and Herold for a spirit of neo-Dadaist skepticism about art, style, and ideology; and Trockel for the emergence of a rigorously intelligent art prompted by feminist concerns.
-Organized by Peter Nisbet, Daimler-Benz Curator of the Busch-Reisinger Museum.
+This small exhibition of generous loans presents five major paintings and sculptures by Georg Baselitz, Georg Herold, Albert Oehlen, and Rosemarie Trockel.
+The focus is strongly on the individual works, though these artists can be seen as standing for particular tendencies of the 1980s: Baselitz for the revival of expressive art making marked by the hand and persona of the artist; Oehlen and Herold for a spirit of neo-Dadaist skepticism about art, style, and ideology; and Trockel for the emergence of a rigorously intelligent art prompted by feminist concerns.